Emerging Leaders Program

 Nominations for the Winter 2024 cohort are now open.

 If you're interested in nominating someone in the future, contact email@example.com.

 The UMass Boston Emerging Leaders Program (ELP) provides a transformational leadership development experience through the collaborative leadership model—a process built on teamwork, trust, and respect for diversity of thought.

 Collaboration is the key to learning from diverse perspectives, for breaking down silos, and for achieving better business results.
 But, no one said collaboration is easy.
 It is a leadership skill that needs to be learned and practiced in order to make your organization better.

-The ELP brings 40–50 rising leaders from the corporate, nonprofit and government sectors together to build collaborative leadership capacity for their respective organizations through 90+ hours of action learning facilitated by subject matter experts with diverse peers, path to leadership speakers, and team projects.
+The ELP brings 40–50 rising leaders from the corporate, nonprofit and government sectors together to build collaborative leadership capacity for their respective organizations through 50+ hours of action learning facilitated by subject matter experts with diverse peers, fireside chat speakers, and team projects.

 Several outcomes of the program are:

 - Fellows gain confidence to enact the collaborative leadership model within their organization